Last Updated: July 23, 2014

 SECTORAL REPORT | April, 2014

-The revenue of Indian banks increased four-fold from US$ 11.8 billion to US$ 46.9 billion during the period 2001-2010.
-In the same period, the profit after tax increased from US$ 1.4 billion to US$ 12 billion.
+The revenue of Indian banks increased from US$ 11.8 billion to US$ 46.9 billion over the period 2001-2010.
+Profit after tax also reached US$ 12 billion from US$ 1.4 billion in the period.

-Jammu and Kashmir (J&K) Bank is looking at opportunities to increase its presence outside the country.
-The bank is likely to establish branches in London and Dubai to strengthen its relationships with current customers who have business interests in Europe and West Asia.
-“We have a number of business relationships in these countries and it makes sense for us to have a presence there,” said Mr Mushtaq Ahmad, Chairman and Chief Executive Officer, J&K Bank.
+Jammu and Kashmir (J&K) Bank plans to increase its presence outside India.
+The bank is looking to establish branches in London and Dubai to enhance its relationship with current customers who have business interests in West Asia and Europe.
+"We have a number of business relationships in these countries and it makes sense for us to have a presence there," as per Mr Mushtaq Ahmad, Chairman and CEO, J&K Bank.

 References: Media Reports, Press releases, RBI Documents